rubygarage/circledge/intro_to_circleci.md

 ## Jobs

 **Job** is a collection of Steps.
-All of the steps in the job are executed in a single unit which consumes a CircleCI container from your plan while it’s running.
+All of the steps in the job are executed in a single unit which consumes a CircleCI container from your while it’s running.

 A run is comprised of one or more named jobs.
 Jobs are specified in the ```jobs``` map, see [Sample 2.0 config.yml](https://circleci.com/docs/2.0/sample-config/) for two examples of a job map.
 The name of the job is the key in the map, and the value is a map describing the job.